*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 Rosemary

 This wonderful herb which we traditionally associate with roast lamb prefers a sunny spot.
 It will tolerate semi-shade and prefers adequate watering.
-Rosemary doesn’t tolerate heavy frosts so in cold climates you may have to replant each spring, however in areas with milder winters it can continue growing all year round.
+Rosemary doesn’t tolerate heavy frosts so in cold climates you may have to replant each spring, however, in areas with milder winters, it can continue growing all year round.

 You can grow Rosemary from seed, cuttings or by layering.
 This will enable you to grow some additional plants in pots indoors over winter.
 Especially, if you live in a very cold climate.

 Some of the health benefits of rosemary include relief from abdominal pain, gout and insomnia.
 Plus, it’s a great antiseptic.
-It is also thought that the aroma from rosemary helps to improve memory as does the use of rosemary essential oil.
+It is also thought that the aroma of rosemary helps to improve memory as does the use of rosemary essential oil.

-With all these benefits as well as the delicious taste of different herbs they are certainly worth growing in your own garden.
+With all these benefits as well as the delicious taste of different herbs, they are certainly worth growing in your own garden.
 We’ll look at some other useful herbs in future articles.